 The fifth and final phase of the process began in April 2018 and focused on finalizing and adopting the region's investment priorities and strategies recommended through 2040.
-The 2018 Regional Transportation Plan was available for public review in June 2018, with a formal comment period from June 29 through Aug.
+The 2018 RTP and four strategies for safety, freight, transit and emerging technology were available for public review during a 45-day public comment period from June 29 through Aug.
 13. For this comment period, engagement activities include: